polhooper/bagging_study/README.txt

 to the repo.

 (B) Software dependencies:
+IMPORTANT: You need sklearn v 0.17 or higher for this to run.
+Without updating your sklearn install this won’t work.

 We also assume that if you're able to run the code here you have a degree of specialist knowledge regarding data science in R/Python.
 We provide some tips and resources for installing package dependencies, but we're counting on you